 Learn from your mistakes.
 Only by trading and trying on and on you will know your limits.

 Watch your own replays - this way you will see your mistakes, learn how to avoid ganks and set up vision around your lane.

-Currently the community (with exception of Hashinshin) is content about top lane position.
+Currently, the community (with exception of Hashinshin) is content about the top lane position.
 Stable, steady lane, very self-reliant.
 Rewarding for patience and practice.
 Sometimes tilting to the point you're thinking about deleting an account, but sometimes extremely fun to play.

 What is 'top lane' in LoL?

 This is the lane on the top of Summoners Rift closest to the left edge.
 Often isolated, by many considered the best Solo Queue lane for its solo factor.